BenWibking/amdgpu-compiler-fuzzing/docs/markdown/amd-aco-compiler.md

-# The LLVM AMDGPU Backend Is a Stochastic Dumpster Fire for HPC Users
+# Why this fuzzer exists: the LLVM AMDGPU backend is a stochastic dumpster fire

 If you write HIP code for AMD GPUs, you already know the reality: **LLVM’s AMDGPU backend regularly miscompiles high‑register‑pressure kernels**.
 And unfortunately, in HPC apps, those kernels are the norm.
 When register pressure spikes, spill